+There are many tools and products to make gardening easier.
 Safety and protective products are also important.
-E.g. gloves (including gloves with arm sleeves or long gauntlets), safety glasses, face masks, ear defenders, boot guards, and sunscreen.
+For example gloves (including gloves with arm sleeves or long gauntlets), safety glasses, face masks, ear defenders, boot guards, and sunscreen can all make gardening safer.

 Take care of yourself by doing a little bit of gardening more often, rather than a lot all at once.
+Use a garden trolley or bucket to hold what you use most of the time.
+This means you'll always have what you need close at hand to keep up with garden maintenance.

 For example:

-- Pull up a weed or two on your way to the letter box. - Dead head the roses as you walk around the garden. - Do light pruning when you first notice what needs attention.
+- Pull up a weed or two on your way to the letter box - Dead head the roses as you walk around the garden - Do light pruning when you first notice what needs attention.